kamalraj21intel/uwc-docs/source/Pages/page_09.rst

 9.1 	App mode of communication
 ------------------------------------------

-Sparkplug can communicate with rest of UWC containers by two ways eighter by MQTT mode (which is sparkplug-bridge -> mqtt-bridge -> EMB) or by EMB mode (which is sparkplug-bridge -> EMB).
+Sparkplug can communicate with rest of UWC containers by two ways either:
+1. By MQTT mode (which is sparkplug-bridge -> mqtt-bridge -> EMB)

+2. By EMB mode (which is sparkplug-bridge -> EMB).

-For communicating with MQTT, set enable_EMB as false in sparkplug-bridge/config.json
+For communicating with MQTT, set "enable_EMB" as "false" in "sparkplug-bridge/config.json" file.

-For communicating with EMB, set enable_EMB as true in sparkplug-bridge/config.json
+For communicating with EMB, set "enable_EMB" as "true" in "sparkplug-bridge/config.json" file.

 For more details on EMB way, Please refer Vendor_Apps/README-VA.md